 Seems easy, right?
 It ought to be; you'll be using pwd plenty as you look around.
 (Even Linux gurus can depend on this little command.)

-13.2 Getting from Here to There: cd
+15.2 Getting from Here to There: cd

-Whenever you want to change directories, all you've got to do is type:
+Whenever you want to change to your home directory, all you've got to do is type:

 Go ahead, try it in an Xterm window.